Faithlife/haproxy-consul/README.md

 # Overview

-This project combines [Alpine Linux](https://www.alpinelinux.org), [consul template](https://github.com/hashicorp/consul-template), and [haproxy](http://haproxy.org)
+This project combines [Alpine Linux](https://www.alpinelinux.org), [Consul Template](https://github.com/hashicorp/consul-template), and [HAProxy](http://haproxy.org)
 to create a proxy that forwards traffic to apps registered in Marathon and forwarded with [marathon-consul](https://github.com/CiscoCloud/marathon-consul).

 ## How it works

-First, you must set up a wildcard dns (using something like CloudFlare or [xip.io](http://xip.io)).
+First, you must set up a wildcard DNS (using something like CloudFlare or [xip.io](http://xip.io)).
 This means that if your domain is `example.com`, any request to  a `<name>.example.com` will resolve to the IP of your haproxy container.

-Inside the haproxy container, a header match is used to map `<application>.example.com` to the service registered in consul under `application`.
+Inside the HAProxy container, a header match is used to map `<application>.example.com` to the service registered in consul under `application`.

 ## Building